Ty France Player Props: Mariners vs. Pirates

 Ty France At The Plate

-- In 16 games this season (32.0%), France has picked up an RBI, and in six of those games (12.0%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- France has picked up an RBI in 33.3% of his games this year, with two or more RBI in 11.8% of his games.
+He has also plated three or more runs in one contest.

-- He has scored in 46.0% of his games this season, with more than one run scored in 12.0%.
+- He has scored in 24 games this year (47.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.